EVENTS

 Animism radicalizes this logic by shifting the focus away from intention altogether.
 In animist frameworks, an art object can act, material can remember, and form can carry lessons and intentions independent of its maker.
 Form does not merely signify history; it stores and transmits what history cannot fully resolve.
 Art, from this perspective, is not produced as a closed object but entered into - encountered, activated, and carried forward across time and bodies.

-These positions reveal a productive tension or conflict.
-Duchamp empties the object of utility in order to open it conceptually; animism fills the object with agency in order to restore its relational life.
+These positions reveal a productive tension.
+Duchamp emptied the object of utility in order to open it conceptually; animism fills the object with agency in order to restore its relational life.
 Both break the object open, but in opposite directions - one through negation, the other through attribution.
 The friction between these moves exposes art not as a stable thing, but as a living system: one that mutates through context, survives through repetition, and persists precisely because it is never fully resolved.